lalithmanokar/cloud-sf-extension-cap-sample/README.md

       REST API URL: give the URL of the queue `https://enterprise-messaging-pubsub.cfapps.eu10.hana.ondemand.com/messagingrest/v1/topics/<topicName>/messages`
-      > By default topic name for this application is `sfemessage`
+      > Use the topic name from Step 4.9

       Authentication type: OAuth